Expert care for mothers and babies during complicated pregnancies

 High-risk pregnancy specialists help co-manage your prenatal and postpartum care alongside your regular OB-GYN doctor or midwife.
-This care includes routine prenatal appointments to monitor your health, track baby’s growth and offer guidance on your birth plan.
+This care may include routine prenatal appointments to monitor your health, track baby’s growth and offer guidance on your birth plan.
 Some patients visit a maternal-fetal medicine doctor for a one-time service, such as a diagnostic ultrasound, then return to their doctor or midwife.
 Others may fully transition their care to a maternal-fetal medicine specialist for the duration of their pregnancy.

 Our maternal fetal specialists are highly-trained to provide screenings, diagnostic ultrasounds and procedures needed to diagnose genetic disorders, birth defects and other health concerns for mom and baby.
 We use state of the art equipment and advanced genetic testing during pregnancy to provide accurate results in a timely matter.

 - Gestational hypertension and preeclampsia

 - Endocrine disorders (including gestational diabetes, thyroid disorder and lupus)

 - Cardiac disease

 - Recurrent pregnancy loss

 - Previous pregnancy and delivery complications (including preterm birth, premature rupture of membranes, and more)

 - Cleft lip/palate